HawaiianSpy/blipvert/README.md

 I created this library as part of an old Windows C++ video project (circa 2005).
 One objective of that project was the support of every possible webcam and video capture card.
 The biggest hurdle at that time was handling all the weird bitmap formats output from these devices.
 So, using the information at fourcc.org, I set out to write conversion functions so that even the one-of-a-kind bitmaps generated from obscure webcams could be supported by the project.

 I originally called the project "blipvert" because I was a fan of the Max Headroom series.
-I decided to keep the name because makes a catchy C++ namespace name, too.
+I decided to keep the name because it makes a catchy C++ namespace name, too.

 After looking at the code, you may be asking yourself, "Why the heck would I *ever* want to convert a Y41P bitmap to IYU2?"
 Probably never, nowadays.
 Yet, I would suggest you view this act of video programming obsessive-compulsive disorder like achieveing a gold badge on HackerRank before it was cool.
 Instead of whiling away the hours moving nonsensecal numbers around in random arrays, as one does on HackerRank, at least I had some, more or less, useful code to show for it afterwards. =:D